 The rewrite feature allows you to modify the Uniform Resource Identifiers (URIs) of requests by creating rewrite rules.
-After Dynamic Route for CDN (DCDN) receives a request, it matches the request against the rewrite rules.
-If a match is found, DCDN performs a 302 redirect to redirect the request to the specified target URI.
-You can create multiple rewrite rules as needed.
+Based on rewrite rules, you can redirect HTTP requests to the HTTPS versions of web pages.
+You can also change your accessed URI to the URI of the origin if the two URIs are different.
+After Dynamic Route for CDN (DCDN) receives a request, DCDN matches the request against the rewrite rules.
+If a match occurs, DCDN performs a 302 redirect to redirect the request to the specified destination URI.
+You can create multiple rewrite rules based on your business needs.
 This topic describes how to configure rewrite rules in the DCDN console.

-http://example.com over HTTP, you can create a rewrite rule to redirect all requests for
+http://example.com over HTTP, you can create a rewrite rule to redirect all the requests for

 - In the left-side navigation pane, click Domain Names.

 - On the Domain Names page, find the domain name that you want to manage, and click Configure in the Actions column.

 - In the left-side navigation pane on the details page of the specified domain, click Caching.

 - In the Rewrite dialog box, specify the URI to Be Rewritten, Target URI, and Executing Rules parameters based on your business needs.